MMoosman3141/NemMvvm/ReadMe.md

 #### Version History
 1.2.1
 * Introduced typed Command objects.

-1.2.2-beta
+* Note:  Doubly typed Command objects are possible in this version but are likely to be problematic at best, and the singly typed Command object has a bug.
+The work around for the bug is to use the doubly typed object specifying the same type twice.

+1.3.0-beta
 * Fixed error introduced in earlier which prevents the use of lambda expressions in RaisePropertyChanged not allowing lambdas in RaisePropertyChanged.
 * Improved handling in SetProperty methods which performs equality check between old and new values.
 * Added a new version of the SetPropertyMethod which takes a string value of the property name along with a params array of Command objects.
-* Removed NamAnkh.ico from installing as part of the NuGet package.
+* Removed NemAnkh.ico from installing as part of the NuGet package.
+* Removed doubly typed Command object.
+This just was causing confusion since the vast majority of ICommandSource objects cannot take more than 1 parameter as a result there was a bug in the singly typed Command.
+This is a breaking change for anyone who was making use of the double typed Command.